Skip to content

 3. Menu Management

-Configures the structure of the left navigation menu in the system and defines the operation permission identifier (Permission Code) for each menu item and button, enabling linkage control between front-end routing and back-end permissions.
+Configures the structure of the system's left-side navigation menu and defines the operation permission identifier (Permission Code) for each menu item and button, enabling linked control between front-end routing and back-end permissions.

-🔒 Permission Logic: Users can only access menus and buttons authorized by their roles; unauthorized items are automatically hidden or disabled.
+🔒 Permission Logic: Users can only access menus and buttons authorized by their roles.
+Unauthorized items will be automatically hidden or disabled.

 4. Role Management